Vanderbilt University Logo

 Major

 Explore and Discover.
 The fields of biochemistry and chemical biology have much in common and rely on a shared set of fundamental concepts, unified by chemical and quantitative principles and knowledge.
-While there is just one major, there are two tracks to choose from—biochemistry or chemical biology.
+While there is just one major, students may choose courses that focus on biochemistry or chemical biology.

-The biochemistry and chemical biology major tracks share fundamental core elements, but have a distinct set of foundational courses, track-specific electives, and laboratory requirements.
+The biochemistry and chemical biology major tracks share fundamental elements but have a distinct set of foundational courses, track-specific electives, and laboratory requirements.
 All students are required to complete a set of basic science and mathematics courses.
 The major consists of 32 credit hours beyond these basic science and mathematics courses.
-All students complete 12 credit hours of core courses, 14 credit hours of either biochemistry or chemical biology track, and 6 credit hours of general electives.
+All students complete 12 credit hours of foundational courses, 14 credit hours of either biochemistry or chemical biology track, and 6 credit hours of general electives.

 Prerequisites